 How to Make Paper Crepe Peony Flowers

 First, cut out your crepe paper using my free SVG, DXF, or PDF files found in my resource library.
 You’ll be cutting petals from peony-color crepe paper (two sheets), leaves from one piece of green crepe paper, and the stamen from one piece of yellow crepe paper.
 No scoring or layer grouping/ungrouping is needed.

 IMPORTANT CUTTING MACHINE NOTE: Crepe paper can only be cut on the Cricut Maker with the rotary blade, not on any other cutting machine (including the Cricut Explore).
-If you’re not sure how to upload an SVG file to Cricut Design Space, or you’re having issues (such as getting a message that says “unsupported file”), please watch my free training series, The Joy of SVGs.
+If you’re not sure how to upload an SVG file to Cricut Design Space, or you’re having issues (such as getting a message that says “unsupported file”), please watch my free training series, SVGs Made Simple.
 It will help you SO much!
 If you’re on an iPhone or iPad, check out my post on How to Upload SVG Files to Cricut Design Space on iPhone & iPad!

 Tip: Just make sure that when you cut your crepe paper, the grain of the paper is vertical, not horizontal.